Loren Legarda: 2019 House of Representatives bid, first term

 On October 18, Legarda announced that she will run as congresswoman of the lone district of Antique in Western Visayas in the 2019 Philippine elections.
 Her congressional run went to the court after a local politician argued against her candidacy.
 On February 6, 2019, the courts officially allowed Legarda to run for congresswoman of Antique province.
 Legarda was elected as the new congresswoman and representative of the province and district of Antique after the May 2019 elections, where she received a landslide victory against a political dynasty.
 She assumed the position on July 1, 2019.

 2022 Senate bid, fourth term

 On October 1, 2021, she filed her certificate of candidacy to run for senator.
 She is running under the Nationalist People's Coalition, and is part of the Reporma-NPC slate, MP3 Alliance slate, and the UniTeam slate.
-She won the elections placing 2nd with 24,264,969 votes behind Robin Padilla and was proclaimed on May 18, 2022.
+She won a seat in the 2022 Philippine Senate election, ranking 2nd in the race with 24 million votes, only behind actor Robin Padilla.

 She assumed office on June 30, 2022.
-On July 25, 2022, she was named Senate President pro tempore.Legarda is also the Chairperson of the Senate Committee on Culture and the Arts.
+On July 25, 2022, she was named Senate President pro tempore.
+Legarda is also the Chairperson of the Senate Committee on Culture and the Arts.